 - Recognize that everyone handles stress differently.
 If you and your spouse have distinct coping styles, talk about them and try to accommodate them.
 Don't pretend that they don't exist.

-- Develop collaborative working relationships with health care professionals.
-Realize you are all part of the team.
+- Develop working partnerships with health care professionals.
+Realize that you are all part of the team.
 Ask questions and learn all you can about your child's illness.

-- Consult other parents in support groups at your care center or hospital.
+- Consult other parents in support groups at your care center or hospital or online.
 They can offer information and understanding.